eclipse-archived/ceylon-lang.org/documentation/1.0/tour/annotations.md

 Finally, the third type parameter, `ProgramElement`, of `ConstrainedAnnotation` constrains the kinds of program elements at which the annotation can occur.
 The argument to `ProgramElement` must be a metamodel type.
-So the argument `Type<Number>` would constrain the annotation to occur only at program elements that declare a subtype of `Number`.
-The argument `Attribute<Nothing,String>` would constrain the annotation to occur only at program elements that declare an attribute of type `String`.
+So the argument `InterfaceDeclaration|AliasDeclaration` would constrain the annotation to occur only at interface and `alias` declarations.
+The argument `ValueDeclaration` would constrain the annotation to occur only value or attribute declarations.

 ## Restrictions on annotation parameters and annotation arguments